 Martin Collins discusses the apostle Paul's epistle to the Thessalonians, a group of dispirited, despairing Christians who had been bombarded by false teachings that the Day of the Lord had already come, prompting many to quit their employment, rest on the. . .

-Life sometimes seems to be one trial after another.
-However, Pat Higgins asserts that God has revealed an astounding facets of our relationship with Him that should give us the faith to soldier on despite our many trials.
+Life seems to be one trial after another.
+However, God has revealed an astounding facet of God's love that should give us the faith to soldier on.

 John Ritenbaugh stresses that without continuous maintenance and attention, it is difficult to maintain a spiritual mind in a carnal physical body.
 We, like Christ, were made a little while lower than angels to be made perfect through suffering.
-He has blazed a trail, showing us a pattern for qualifying (through intense suffering and resisting temptation) for our ultimate responsibilities as future kings and priests—or bridge-builders, reconnecting man and God.
-As Christ endured the suffering and temptation successfully, we are exhorted to hold fast, activating the hope to endure to the end.
+He has bla. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.